linode/docs/docs/guides/applications/messaging/install-and-configure-inspircd-on-debian-10-ubuntu-2004/index.md

 published: 2021-07-02
 modified_by:
   name: Linode
-title: "Install and Configure InspIRCd on Debian 10 or Ubuntu 20.04"
+title: "How to Install and Configure InspIRCd on Debian 10 and Ubuntu 20.04"
-h1_title: "How to Install and Configure InspIRCd on Debian 10 and Ubuntu 20.04"
+title_meta: "Install and Configure InspIRCd on Debian 10 or Ubuntu 20.04"
-enable_h1: true
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos